Introduction

 Massage techniques

-"Draining massages can promote the elimination of accumulated fluids and improve blood circulation.
-The use of essential oils, such as peppermint oil, can enhance the beneficial effects of the massage."
+Drainage massages can promote the elimination of accumulated fluids and improve blood circulation.
+The use of essential oils, such as peppermint oil, can enhance the beneficial effects of the massage.

-Natural remedies and draining plants, such as cherry stalk and fennel, are effective in reducing water retention.
-These plants can be consumed in the form of infusions or incorporated into dietary supplements.
+Natural remedies and diuretic plants, such as cherry stalk and fennel, are effective in reducing water retention.
+These plants can be consumed as infusions or included in dietary supplements.

 V. The role of dietary supplements